-In May of 1999, the Parasol Foundation, a non-profit community foundation, was awarded a generous grant from the Donald W. Reynolds Foundation through the Community Services Center Program.
-The Program is designed to help privately supported, non-profit organizations with 501 C (3) status join together to house their operations in a shared facility.
+In May of 1999, The Parasol Tahoe Community Foundation, a non-profit community foundation, was awarded a generous grant from the Donald W. Reynolds Foundation through the Community Services Center Program.
+The program was designed to help privately supported, non-profit organizations with 501 C (3) status join together to house their operations in a shared facility.
 The Festival was fortunate to have been invited to share this one-of-a-kind facility.
-Designed from the ground up for the special needs of non-profits and volunteer organizations, it is the headquarters of the Parasol Foundation, 20 other full-time organizations and over 80 other groups who utilize the facility as needed.
-The Parasol Foundation, which provides an umbrella of benefits and value-added services to aid the non-profit organizations on the North Shore, together with the generosity of the Donald W. Reynolds Foundation, has given the Festival a wonderful opportunity to be part of a model project for non-profit organizations in America.
+Designed from the ground up for the special needs of non-profits and volunteer organizations, it is the headquarters of The Parasol Tahoe Community Foundation, 14 other full-time organizations and over 55 other groups who utilize the facility as needed.
+The Parasol Tahoe Community Foundation, which provides an umbrella of benefits and value-added services to aid the non-profit organizations on the North Shore, together with the generosity of the Donald W. Reynolds Foundation, has given the Festival a wonderful opportunity to be part of a model project for non-profit organizations in America.

 The Lake Tahoe Shakespeare Festival at Sand Harbor remains a fun, casual evening on the beach, but under the stewardship of the Board of Directors and Festival management, it has also become one of the outstanding outdoor cultural events in the United States.
 In addition to producing professional productions of Shakespeare for over 24,000 patrons each summer, our Monday Night Showcase, featuring the best of the region’s arts and culture organizations, reaches an additional 4,500 customers.
 Our three educational outreach programs reach over 7,000 young people each year.
 In addition to our Midsummer Theatre Camps, we offer two free programs, the D. G. Menchetti Young Shakespeare Program, an interactive adaptation for children of a Shakespeare play performed at Sand Harbor and around the region during the summer, and InterACT, an in-school residency in Shakespeare and the classics, provided to schools throughout our region during the academic year.